Author: Vanessa Ngan, Staff Writer, 2002.

 Patch testing of products for formaldehyde resins is performed using 10% urea formaldehyde in petrolatum, 10% melamine formaldehyde in petrolatum and 1% other formaldehyde resins in petrolatum or isopropyl alcohol.

-Self-testing a product for formaldehyde is possible but should be done only after first talking with your doctor.
-This should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
+Self-testing a product for formaldehyde should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
 Apply a small amount of the product to a small tender area of skin such as the bend of your arm or neck.
-Examine the area each day for several days and if no reaction occurs, the product is most probably suitable for you to use.
+Examine the area each day for several days, and if no reaction occurs, the product is most probably suitable for you to use.

 If you are diagnosed with formaldehyde allergy then if at all possible avoid exposure to formaldehyde containing products, otherwise take means to reduce potential exposure.

 It is difficult to avoid all exposure to formaldehyde because it is normally present at low levels (usually <0.03 ppm) in both indoor and outdoor air.
-For most people low-level exposure (up to 0.1 ppm) does not cause any problems.
-Methods to avoid or minimize exposure are described in the table below.
+For most people, low-level exposure (up to 0.1 ppm) does not cause any problems.
+Methods to avoid or minimisze exposure are described in the table below.

 Formaldehyde is also known by several other names.
 These include: